John Lydon: Religious views

 Lydon's parents raised their sons as Roman Catholics.
-Lydon is openly critical of the Catholic Church, particularly the sexual abuse cases, and he has called for legal action against the Pope.
+Lydon is openly critical of the Catholic Church, particularly the sexual abuse cases, and in 2010 he called for legal action against the Pope.
 He wrote in the liner notes of the Public Image Ltd. single "Cruel": "Where Is God?
 I see no evidence of God.
 God is probably Barry Manilow."
 In his 1994 autobiography, he has stated that he "never had any godlike epiphanies or thought that God had anything to do with this dismal occurrence called life."

 Political and social criticism

 Lydon describes himself as a "pacifist by nature" and expresses admiration for Mahatma Gandhi.

-Despite the fact that he wrote and sang "Anarchy in the U.K." with the Sex Pistols, Lydon said in a 2012 interview that he never was an anarchist, adding "Anarchy is mind games for the middle class".
-In a 2022 op-ed he wrote, "Anarchy is a terrible idea.
+Despite the fact that he wrote and sang "Anarchy in the U.K." with the Sex Pistols, Lydon said in a 2012 interview, “I never was (an anarchist).Whoever told you that?
+Anarchy is mind games for the middle class...“I also had a song that said Pretty Vacant.
+I’m not pretty and I’m not vacant.”
+In a 2022 piece in The Times, Lydon elaborated,"Anarchy is a terrible idea.
 Let's get that clear.
 I'm not an anarchist.
 And I'm amazed that there are websites out there – .org anarchist sites – funded fully by the corporate hand and yet ranting on about being outside the shitstorm.
-It's preposterous."
+It's preposterous.
+And they’re doing it in designer Dr Martens, clever little rucksacks and nicely manufactured balaclavas."

+In a 2010 interview with The Quietus, Lydon also dismissed the notion that Malcolm McLaren’s Situationist tactics were relevant to him, commenting, “Situationism is a ludicrous proposition.
+It’s ill-formed and it’s perfectly French.
+That Gallic disposition towards common sense...
+L’Anarchie!
+It all reads nicely, but it’s an intellectual entertainment, really…these people are hopeless idiots.”

 On a 2012 Question Time appearance, Lydon said of drugs "I don't see why these things should be illegal if the correct information is out there.
 Here's the problem – you can kill yourself with two tablespoons of table salt.
 Are you now going to ban table salt?", adding "Let us as human beings determine our own journey in life."